openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support.rst

 :doc:`Supported Models <compatibility-and-support/supported-models>` - a list of selected models confirmed to work with given hardware.

-:doc:`Supported Operations <compatibility-and-support/supported-operations-inference-devices>` - a listing of framework layers supported by OpenVINO.

-:doc:`Supported Operations <compatibility-and-support/supported-operations-framework-frontend>` - a listing of layers supported by OpenVINO inference devices.
+:doc:`Supported Operations <compatibility-and-support/supported-operations-framework-frontend>` - a listing of layers supported by OpenVINO.